wanhive/hub/docs/CONTRIBUTING.md

 Restrict all comments to 100 (ideally 80) characters per line, including white space.
 Restrict multiline comments to 250 characters.
 Maintain this limit for optimal readability.

-Multiline comments should follow a semantics of general-to-specific details ending up at notes and references.
+Multiline comments should follow a semantics of general-to-specific details.

 Do not spam.